jbernach/transandalus/src/main/webapp/bower_components/angular-local-storage/README.md

 angular-local-storage
 =====================
-An Angular module that gives you access to the browsers local storage, **v0.2.1**
+An Angular module that gives you access to the browsers local storage

 [![NPM version][npm-image]][npm-url]
 [![Build status][travis-image]][travis-url]